ray-project/ray/doc/reference-counting.md

 Then when the scheduler deallocates the object, we call `DecrementRefCount` for the object references that it holds internally (the scheduler keeps track of these internal object references in the `contained_objrefs_` data structure).
-3. To handle the third case, we increment in the `serialize_call` method and decrement in the `deserialize_call` method.
+3. To handle the third case, we increment in the `serialize_task` method and decrement in the `deserialize_task` method.

 ## How to Handle Aliasing
 Reference counting interacts with aliasing.
 Since multiple object references